Cycle Ride From Old Manali To Solang Valley

 Beas river flows left of the entire route till Solang valley.
 It is so beautiful that you at times forget about the treacherous ride and want to stick to watch the water flow.
 This village, on the east side of the Beas River, is a pass-through heading north from Manali towards the Solang Valley and Rohtang Pass.
 Army base, last petrol pump, police checkpoint & a few attempts at “modern” tourist “attractions”.
 Any shopping requirements are much better supplied in Manali.
 I clicked a picture here watching the mighty mountains and listening to Beas river making a sweet sound of water gushing through it.

-Distance from Manali to Bahang Village is 4.5 KM.
+The distance from Manali to Bahang Village is 4.5 KM.

 Nehru Kund is approximately 4.3 km from Vashisht village and about 5.7 km from Manali.
 The name came into existence when the first PM of India, Jawahar Lal Nehru visited this place and was strolling through and watching the scenic beauty which surrounds it.
 He absolutely loved and everyone does.
 Look at the pictures who would not love this place.